Clifton v. Johnson: The Texas Supreme Court Puts Some Guardrails on Van Dyke

 Lario Oil & Gas Co. v.
 Black Hawk Energy Services, Ltd. highlights the importance of carefully drafting jury instructions and questions.

-McGinnis Lochridge's Oil & Gas Newsletter: Producer's Edge keeps clients informed about Texas oil and gas case law, regulatory updates, and insightful articles relevant to the oil and gas community.
-In this edition, we present several insightful articles, including an article covering the recent Barrow-Shaver opinion...
+McGinnis Lochridge’s Oil & Gas Newsletter: Producer’s Edge keeps clients informed about Texas oil and gas case law, regulatory updates, and insightful articles relevant to the oil and gas community.
+In this edition, we present several insightful articles, including articles covering lessor/lessee issues to consider when navigating...